 Timing Control Panel Settings

-Set the Timing Controls
+Set the Timing Control

 Minute